MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -InternalUrl
-!!!
-Exchange Server 2010, Exchange Server 2013

-The InternalUrl parameter specifies the host name of the Exchange server for a connection from inside the firewall.
-This setting is also important when SSL is used.

-!!!
-Exchange Server 2016

 The InternalURL parameter specifies the URL that's used to connect to the virtual directory from inside the firewall.

 This setting is important when SSL is used.

 ```yaml
 Type: Uri